The Invisibility of Pain, Disconnection & Isolation

 • People living with pain can get involved in healthcare conferences, communicating with healthcare professionals on social media, and research, this is already happening

 • Self-compassion practices.
-These and compassionate mind training (self compassion is part of this) are being used more & more in pain management.
+These and compassionate mind training/other compassion practices (self-compassion is part of this) are being used more & more in pain management.
 Compassion has been shown to help in many ways including decreasing self-criticism, guilt, shame & stress.
 It’s also been shown to increase wellbeing in general and it connects us in a supportive way to ourselves and others

 • Being aware of our self-talk and which version of ourselves is showing up (for example our compassionate self or our self-critical self) and changing this to be supportive and nurturing

-• Creating a sense of safety within the bodies and around us
+• Creating a sense of safety within the body and around us

 Your choice regarding cookies on this site